aworkshop/c/src/08/README.md

 And, not all addresses in a computer are memory, some addresses are used for hardware like ports and video.

+### Program Counter / Instruction Pointer

+A CPU register points to the memory address for the next program instruction to execute.
+When the program is talling a function, it needs to remember where to return to.
+That address is stored in memory (stack).
+Later when the function is finished, that address is loaded back in the program counter, and the program continues.

 ### Attack

 A call to a function means the system needs to know _where to continue after the call_.
 So it pushes the program_counter to the stack.